 When Jesus walked along the shore of Galilee, he saw Peter and Andrew casting their nets into the sea and said, “Follow me.”
 Peter and Andrew saw a man.
 They heard his voice speaking a language they understood.
-Already acquainted with his ministry, casting aside their nets to follow Jesus as he preached the gospel was easy.
-If they had questions, they asked.
-Jesus answered.
+Already acquainted with his ministry casting aside their nets to follow Jesus as he preached the gospel was easy.
+If they had questions, they asked, and Jesus answered.

 Today, following God and his son Jesus is not as easy.
 We cannot see him.
 We cannot touch him.
 He rarely speaks to us audibly.
 The answers to questions that perplex us require wading through rivers of books and sermons which often conflict.
 Who is right?
 Who is wrong?